-GOAL: This task enables you to become familiar with the code of conduct for your discipline and agree to guidelines during a work integrated learning (WIL) experience. work within its

-PRODUCT: Code of Conduct

-FORMAT: During your WIL experience you are required to complete 96 hours of work experience (the equivalent of 12 x 8-hour days).
+GOAL: This task enables you to become familiar with the code of conduct for your discipline and agree to work within its guidelines during a work integrated learning (WIL) experience.
+PRODUCT: Code of Conduct FORMAT: During your WIL experience you are required to complete 96 hours of work experience (the equival days).
 To be eligible to pass, you are required to complete the placement satisfactorily.
-See Canvas for your discipline specific Code of Conduct.

-CRITERIA: No. Learning Outcome assessed

-1 Demonstrating behaviour that adheres to the discipline code of conduct, 23

-2 Completing the required 96 hours 4

-GENERIC SKILLS: Collaboration, Organisation

-All - Assessment Task 2: Placement Plan

-GOAL: In the assessment task, you will submit a placement plan to outline your placements goals and objectives as well as an account of your role, responsibilities and expectations.
-PRODUCT: Written Piece FORMAT: Using S.M.A.R.T goals, develop a proposal for your Placement that is structured to allow for the successful achievement of the goals you set for yourself, and the goals the host organisation would like you to achieve that will benefit them, within the available 96 hours of the placement.
-This plan, which can be written in the first person, will outline the role, responsibilities, expectations, goals, and monitoring and evaluation mechanisms associated with your placement using appropriate academic citations where required.
-CRITERIA: No. Learning Outcome assessed 1 Applying theoretical knowledge in the examination of industry and industry host organisation situation 1 2 Describing required professional skills 2 3 Articulating goals and objectives for the internship 4 5 4 Reflecting on culture and equity in the workplace, and professional expectations 23 5 Demonstrating effective communication and presentation skills including the organisation, flow, accuracy of written work and English expression 5 GENERIC SKILLS: Communication, Problem solving, Organisation
+See Canva specific Code of Conduct.
+CRITERIA: No. Learning Outcome assessed 1 Demonstrating behaviour that adheres to the discipline code of conduct, 23 2 Completing the required 96 hours 4 GENERIC SKILLS: Collaboration, Organisation All - Assessr nent Task 2: Placement Plan GOAL: In the assessment task, you will submit a placement plan to outline your placements goals and object account of your role, responsibilities and expectations. ctives as well as an PRODUCT: Written Piece FORMAT: Using S.M.A.R.T goals, develop a proposal for your Placement that is structured to allow for the sur the goals you set for yourself, and the goals the host organisation would like you to achieve that will available 96 hours of the placement.
+This plan, which can be written in the first person, will outline the expectations, goals, and monitoring and evaluation mechanisms associated with your placement us academic citations where required. benefit them, within the ne role, responsibilities, CRITERIA: No. Learning Outcome assessed Applying theoretical knowledge in the examination of industry and industry host organisation situation 1 Describing required professional skills 2 3 Articulating goals and objectives for the internship 4 5 4 Reflecting on culture and equity in the workplace, and professional expectations 23 5 Demonstrating effective communication and presentation skills including the organisation, flow, accuracy of written work and English expression 5 GENERIC SKILLS: Communication, Problem solving, Organisation